Origins of Viruses: Hypotheses and Theories

 1. Virus-First Hypothesis

-One of the hypotheses on the origins of viruses is the virus-first hypothesis, which asserts that they arose from complex molecules of proteins and nucleic acids before cells appeared on earth.
-Essentially, it argues that viruses predated primitive forms of life, and they contributed to the emergence of cellular life.
+One of the hypotheses on the origins of viruses is the virus-first hypothesis.
+This asserts that they arose from complex molecules of proteins and nucleic acids before cells appeared on earth.
+It argues that viruses predated primitive forms of life and contributed to the emergence of cellular life.

-However, a considerable number of scientists have rejected the virus-first hypotheses for the simplest reason that it violates one of the basic definitions or characteristics of a virus.
-Remember that a virus requires a host cell to replicated and evolve.
+A considerable number of scientists have dismissed the virus-first hypotheses for the simplest reason that it violates one of the basic definitions or characteristics of a virus.
+Remember that a virus requires a host cell to replicate and evolve.
+Other also prefer more salient theories.

 2. Regressive Hypothesis

 Another hypothesis puts forward the idea that viruses may have once been small cells that became parasites of larger cells.
-The discovery of giant viruses that have genetic materials similar to parasitic bacteria supports this assumption.
+This assumption is further supported by the discovery of giant viruses or giruses that have genetic materials similar to parasitic bacteria.

-One major contention against the hypothesis is that it fails to explain why even the smallest of cellular parasites do not resemble viruses in any way.
+One of the main contentions against the regressive hypothesis of virus origin is that it fails to explain why even the smallest of cellular parasites do not resemble viruses in any way.
 Note that this hypothesis is also called the reduction hypothesis or degeneracy hypothesis.

 3. Cellular Origin Hypothesis